emgrasmeder/about/cv.md

 - On-demand access and permission grants, consultations of infrastructure and security best practices

 Interesting Challenges:
-- First time working on an SRE / Developer Platform role
+- First time working on an SRE / Developer Platform team
 - Working to simplify the way we interact with a convoluted Customer data model
 - Writing new AWS CDK constructs for serverless architecture
 ###### Core technologies involved: Typescript, Kafka, AWS CDK, Datadog